modal-inria/MixtComp/MixtComp/docs/error.md

 ```

 **Solution:**
 A gaussian variable requires two elements for initialization.
-If this message occurs, the number of classes *nClass* is too large (need to decrease *nClass*) or there is not enough inviduals for initialization (need to increase *nInitPerClass*).
+If this message occurs, the number of classes *nClass* is too large (need to decrease *nClass*) or there is not enough individuals for initialization (need to increase *nInitPerClass*).

 **Error:**